tzhiru/csc365-project/docs/performance_writeup.md

 Execution Time: 82.574 ms
 ```
 This removes some work for the query to do.
-I also tried using a GIN trigram index on title:
+I also tried using a GIN trigram index on title, to speed up the ILIKE call:
 ```
 CREATE EXTENSION IF NOT EXISTS pg_trgm;
 CREATE INDEX bk_title_tgm ON books USING gin (title gin_trgm_ops);